ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/14-Analysis_w_pytraj.md

 ~~~
 {: .python}

-In practice you will be submitting large analysis jobs to the queue with the sbatch command from a normal submission script requesting the desider nuber of MPI tasks (ntasks).
+In practice you will be submitting large analysis jobs to the queue with the sbatch command from a normal submission script requesting the desired number of MPI tasks (ntasks).

 When the job is done we import the results saved in the file rmsd.dat into python and plot RMSD as we have done above: